mindspore-ai/docs/install/mindspore_cpu_mac_install_source_en.md

 - Ensure that [wheel 0.32.0 or later](https://pypi.org/project/wheel/) is installed.

+- Ensure that [CMake 3.18.3 or later](https://cmake.org/download/) is installed.
+    - Add the path where the executable file `cmake` stores to the environment variable PATH.

 - Ensure that [patch 2.5 or later](http://ftp.gnu.org/gnu/patch/) is installed.
     - Add the path where the executable file `patch` stores to the environment variable PATH.